Murray-Darling Basin Plan: Five-year assessment

 - 11.1 Background

-- 11.2 Establishing the share of water for the environment
+- 11.3 Providing and protecting the agreed share of water for the environment

 - 12.1 Compliance with the Basin Plan